 - Roughly chop the tomatoes and make a puree in the mixer grinder, keep aside.

-- Soak the almonds in milk for atleast 30 mins and grind to a smooth paste.
+- Soak the cashews in milk for atleast 30 mins and grind to a smooth paste.

 - Heat a kadhai, add the butter followed by Jeera or cumin seeds, saute until roasted.